A Transfer Attack to Image Watermarks: Theoretical Analysis

-To analyze the transferability between surrogate decoders and target decoder, we need to formally quantify their relationships.
-Towards this goal, we define \emph{unperturbed similarity}, \emph{positive transferring similarity}, and \emph{negative transferring similarity}.
-Unperturbed similarity measures the probability that the watermarks decoded by the target decoder and surrogate decoders are identical for a watermarked image $x_w$ without perturbation, which is formally defined as follows: \begin{definition}[Unperturbed similarity] For any watermarked image $x_w$ and $\delta$ satisfying the constraints of the optimization problem in Equation~\ref{optim-3}, the $j$th bit of the watermark decoded by $T$ matches with the $j$th bit of the watermark decoded by $S_i$ for $x_w$ with probability $k_{ij}$, given that the $j$th bits of the watermarks for $x_w+\delta$ and $x_w$ decoded by $S_i$ are inverse.
+In this section, we will introduce the details of our formal definitions.
+We formally define \emph{unperturbed similarity}, \emph{positive transferring similarity}, \emph{negative transferring similarity}, \emph{$q$-attacking strength}, \emph{$\beta$-accurate watermarking}, \emph{Bit-level dependency}, \emph{Independency}, and \emph{Conditional independency}.
+Specifically, unperturbed similarity measures the probability that the watermarks decoded by the target decoder and surrogate decoders are identical for a watermarked image $x_w$ without perturbation, which is formally defined as follows: \begin{definition}[Unperturbed similarity] For any watermarked image $x_w$ and $\delta$ satisfying the constraints of the optimization problem in Equation~\ref{optim-3}, the $j$th bit of the watermark decoded by $T$ matches with the $j$th bit of the watermark decoded by $S_i$ for $x_w$ with probability $k_{ij}$, given that the $j$th bits of the watermarks for $x_w+\delta$ and $x_w$ decoded by $S_i$ are inverse.
 Conversely, it occurs with probability $k^{\prime}_{ij}$ given that the $j$th bits of the watermarks for $x_w+\delta$ and $x_w$ decoded by $S_i$ are identical.
 Formally, for $i=1,2,\cdots, m$ and $j=1,2,\cdots,n$, we have:

 \end{definition}

 Note that both $k_{ij}$ and $k^{\prime}_{ij}$ can be estimated in experiments.
 Positive transferring similarity measures the probability that the watermarks decoded by target decoder and surrogate decoders for a perturbed image $x_w+\delta$ are identical when the watermarks decoded by the surrogate decoders are flipped after adding the perturbation, which is defined as follows: